Deveo/ember-emojione/README.md

     {{/emoji-picker-wrapper}}
     ```

     You can customize them if you want.
-Read each component's documentation for details.
+Read each component's documentation below to see how you can customize them.

 That's it!